 Beginning in March 2023, some U.S. banks experienced significant deposit outflows and financial difficulties, creating stress for the banking industry and the financial markets.
-Silvergate Bank, a member of the FHLBank of San Francisco with \$4.3 billion in advances outstanding at December 31, 2022, went into voluntary liquidation.
-In addition, the FDIC was appointed as receiver for Silicon Valley Bank, a former member of the FHLBank of San Francisco which had \$15.0 billion in advances outstanding at December 31, 2022, and Signature Bank, a member of the FHLBank of San Francisco which had \$15.0 billion in advances outstanding at December 31, 2022, and Signature Bank, a member of the FHLBank of New York with \$11.3 billion in advances outstanding at December 31, 2022.
+Silvergate Bank, a member of the FHLBank of San Francisco, which had \$4.3 billion in advances outstanding at December 31, 2022, went into voluntary liquidation.
+In addition, the FDIC was appointed as receiver for Silicon Valley Bank, a former member of the FHLBank of San Francisco, which had \$15.0 billion in advances outstanding at December 31, 2022, and Signature Bank, a member of the FHLBank of New York, which had \$11.3 billion in advances outstanding at December 31, 2022.
 As of March 31, 2023, no advances to Silvergate Bank and Silicon Valley Bank were outstanding and as of June 30, 2023, Silicon Valley Bank was no longer a member of the FHLBank of San Francisco.
 As of June 30, 2023, \$4.7 billion in advances was outstanding to Signature Bridge Bank, N.A. (formerly Signature Bank).
 However, as of July 20, 2023, the remaining balance was paid back in full with no credit loss to the FHLBank of New York.

 On March 12, 2023, the U.S. Treasury, the Federal Reserve, and the FDIC announced actions to enable the resolution of Silicon Valley Bank and Signature Bank in a manner that fully protects all of their depositors.
-On the same day, the Federal Reserve announced a plan to make available additional funding to eligible depository institutions to help assure that they have the ability to meet the needs of all of their depositors, through eased access to the discount window and a new funding program offering collateralized loans for terms of up to one year.
-The U.S. Treasury, relying on the Exchange Stabilization Fund, will provide \$25 billion in credit protection to the Federal Reserve in connection with this new program.
+On the same day, the Federal Reserve announced a plan to make available additional funding to eligible depository institutions to help assure that they have the ability to meet the needs of all of their depositors, through eased access to the discount window and a funding program offering collateralized loans for terms of up to one year.
+The U.S. Treasury, relying on the Exchange Stabilization Fund, will provide \$25 billion in credit protection to the Federal Reserve in connection with this program.

 On May 1, 2023, the FDIC was appointed as receiver for First Republic Bank, a member of the FHLBank of San Francisco.
-On the same day, the FDIC and JPMorgan Chase Bank, National Association entered into a purchase and assumption agreement and the FDIC transferred all of the deposits and substantially all of the assets of First Republic Bank, including \$28.1 billion in advances outstanding from the FHLBank of San Francisco, to JPMorgan Chase Bank, National Association, had \$27.5 billion in advances outstanding and \$179 million in letters of credit outstanding that were assumed from First Republic Bank.
+On the same day, the FDIC and JPMorgan Chase Bank, National Association entered into a purchase and assumption agreement and the FDIC transferred all of the deposits and substantially all of the assets of First Republic Bank, including \$28.1 billion in advances outstanding from the FHLBank of San Francisco, to JPMorgan Chase Bank, National Association.
+As of September 30, 2023, JPMorgan Chase Bank, National Association, had \$26.4 billion in advances outstanding and \$179 million in letters of credit outstanding that were assumed from First Republic Bank.
 These advances and letters of credit are fully collateralized and are not expected to result in any credit loss to the FHLBank of San Francisco.
-Because recent events have changed the ownership structure of several of the FHLBank of San Francisco's largest borrowers, the FHLBank of San Francisco may experience a reduction in total assets, capital, and net income if advances outstanding to these borrowers are prepaid or repaid and not replaced.
-(See the FHLBank of San Francisco's 2023 Second Quarter SEC Form 10-Q for additional information.)
+Because recent events have changed the ownership structure of several of the FHLBank of San Francisco's largest borrowers, the FHLBank of San Francisco may experience a reduction in total assets, capital, and net income if advances outstanding to these borrowers are prepaid or repaid and not replaced with business from members.
+(See the FHLBank of San Francisco's 2023 Third Quarter SEC Form 10-Q for additional information.)